-Take an RV Shakedown Cruise and Find These Problems Early
+How to Take an RV Shakedown Cruise to Find Problems Early

 Take a Shakedown Trip in Your RV

 So you have purchased a new RV, or maybe just a newer RV.
 Now what are you going to do?

 Over the past forty years or more, I have owned (along with the bank) a number of RV’s, from travel trailers, to fifth wheelers, to Class-A motorhomes.
 And, in each one of these, soon after I purchased it, I had some unexpected problems crop up.

 Some of these problems were just small, but some were near disasters that scared both my wife and me.

 After all of these years with different motorhomes we have owned, we have developed our own method for managing such problems.